Davy highlights €70m profit in sales pitch to potential suitors

 Citigroup expects to see strong growth in its Irish operation, home to 2,500 staff, as more business transfers from London due to Brexit, according to the chief executive of its Citibank Europe unit, based in Dublin.

-Speaking in an interview with the Sunday Independent, the unit’s CEO, Cecilia Ronan, said that the balance sheet of the unit has grown in four years from €20 billion to €70 billion (aided by the group folding a UK unit into the Irish entity in 2016) and that it will continue to grow by a further 20 per cent.
+Speaking in an interview with the Sunday Independent, the unit’s chief executive Cecilia Ronan said that the balance sheet of the unit has grown in four years from €20 billion to €70 billion (aided by the group folding a UK unit into the Irish entity in 2016) and that it will continue to grow by a further 20 per cent.

 N26 aims to exploit Irish banking gap